Bruce Bairnsfather: Post-war

 During later life, Bairnsfather had found himself typecast as the creator of Old Bill.
 His Times obituary, discussing his career, came to the conclusion that he was "fortunate in possessing a talent ... which suited almost to the point of genius one particular moment and one particular set of circumstances; and he was unfortunate in that he was never able to adapt, at all happily, his talent to new times and new circumstances".
-He died in 1959 of complications from bladder cancer, in Worcester.
+He died in 1959 aged 72 of complications from bladder cancer, in Worcester.

 Legacy

 A commemorative blue plaque appears outside one of his old studios, 1 Sterling Street, Knightsbridge London (51.4995°N 0.16686°W).
 The blue plaque was initiated by Tonie and Valmai Holt who later wrote Bairnsfather's biography (In Search of the Better Ole – the Life, the Works and the Collectables of Bruce Bairnsfather) and also sponsored a memorial plaque to Bairnsfather on the cottage at St Yvon in Belgium at the edge of Plugstreet Wood where Bairnsfather drew his first 'trench' cartoons.

 A plaque commemorating Bruce Bairnsfather was unveiled at his former home, Victoria Spa Lodge, Bishopton, Stratford upon Avon (52.205018°N 1.731122°W) on 10 September 2005 by cartoonist Bill Tidy.
 The plaque was instigated by Mark Warby, Editor of The Old Bill Newsletter, the official journal for Bairnsfather enthusiasts and collectors.

 On 24 September 2011, a plaque commemorating Bruce Bairnsfather was unveiled on the wall of Colwall Royal British Legion Club in Crescent Road, Colwall, near Malvern in Worcestershire.
 The plaque was instigated by the Colwall Village Society and was unveiled by Mark Warby.
 Bairnsfather lived in Colwall from 1951 to 1954 and was well known at the British Legion Club in the village.

 Bill & Alphie's, the Royal Military College of Canada's on-campus cadet pub in Kingston, Ontario is named after Bruce Bairnsfather's Great War cartoon characters.
 Yeo Hall at the College of Canada features sculptures of Bill and Alphie.

-There is a large mural drawn on the wall of the main staircase in the Royal British Legion Victory House Club in Ludlow, Shropshire.
+There is a large mural featuring "Old Bill" smoking amidst the ruins of a French village, drawn on the wall of the main staircase in the Royal British Legion Victory House Club in Ludlow, Shropshire.